Click HERE to Pre-Order and SAVE!

 On the heels of AT THE RIVER’S EDGE and BUTCHER ROAD, my next fast-paced murder mystery set in the Blue Ridge Mountains is FALLEN FROM SIGHT.
 The third book in the series will be published on January 1, 2020 and is available for Pre-order through December 31st.

-Below is a draft of the opening for FALLEN FROM SIGHT.
+The opening pages of FALLEN FROM SIGHT are below.
 Let me know what you think!

-FLORESCENT LIGHTS burned bright in the cramped, windowless interrogation room.
+FLORESCENT LIGHTS burned bright in the windowless interrogation room,

-Like a hawk hovering over a field mouse, Detective John Phillips peered down his angular nose at the young suspect seated across the metal table.
-The white-haired veteran of the Parsons Creek Police Department (PCPD) wore a wrinkled dress shirt, his narrow dark tie pulled loose.
-Sergeant Mitch Williams was seated at his side in a snug khaki uniform with a gold badge stuck to his barrel chest, his high and tight haircut adding to his no-nonsense appearance.
+Like a hawk hovering over a field mouse, Detective John Phillips peered down his angular nose at the young suspect seated across the small metal table.
+The white-haired veteran of the Parsons Creek Police Department (PCPD) wore a wrinkled dress shirt with his narrow tie pulled loose.
+Sgt.
+Mitch Williams was seated beside him in a khaki uniform with a gold badge stuck to his barrel chest, his high and tight haircut adding to his no-nonsense appearance.

 Ryan Nelson rubbed his face and took a deep breath, his weary eyes showing anger and frustration.
 The two-hour interview was taking its toll.

 “I’ve already told you.
 We watched a movie at my place Friday night.
-I gave her a kiss on the front porch and waved goodbye around midnight as she drove away.”
+I gave her a goodnight kiss on the front porch around midnight and then she drove away.”

 “That’s right.
 She wanted to go hiking the next morning, but I had to work.”

-“No. We usually go alone.
+“No. We usually hike alone.
 Sometimes she brings Patches.”

-“Yeah, a springer spaniel.
+“Yeah, her springer spaniel.
 I found him at her house after she didn’t call or come by on Saturday night.
-He’s at my house now.”
+He’s at my place now.”

 “How would you describe your relationship with Ms. Campbell?
 Any recent disagreements or arguments?”

-Ryan’s jaw clenched as he raked his hand over his short dark hair.
+Ryan’s jaw clenched as he raked his hand over his thick dark hair.